usatlas/AFdocs/tier3docs/README.md

 US ATLAS hosts three shared Tier 3 at BNL, SLAC, and The University of Chicago (UChicago); also known as Analysis Facilities (AF).
 These facilities are available to all US ATLAS physicists and computer scientists.
 <span id="introLess">...</span><span id="introMore">They are
-orgniazed and managed to support US ATLAS users' need on computing resources, including login, run interactive and batch jobs, access ATLAS data, store private data, etc.
+organized and managed to support US ATLAS users' need on computing resources, including login, run interactive and batch jobs, access ATLAS data, store private data, etc.
 <br><br>
 These facilities also support tools specific for users analysis, including ATLAS/CERN